How to stop your dog from barking – if you should at all

 A dog barking may not necessarily be the most soothing sound – but think of it as an opportunity to understand how your best friend is feeling, just like tail wagging and other body language signals.
 So, it’s not the best idea to try to limit your dog’s vocalizations.

 However, there are exceptions.
 If your pup is a city-dweller, continuously barking in an apartment isn’t always the best look.
-So I spoke to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, to learn when it’s OK to curb your dog’s barking, and how to do it.
+So I spoke to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, to learn when it’s OK to curb your dog’s barking, and how to do it.

 Why do dogs bark?